tc39/notes/es8/2018-01/jan-23.md

 TAB: usual thought is that things which are required are positional?
 But fine with either using solely an options bag, or unioning the types for simplicity.

-KGS: maybe the options bag just contains all of the state
+KG: maybe the options bag just contains all of the state

-KGS: the current design is a generator, rather than a function you call repeatedly, for my use cases I want a function to call repeatedly.
+KG: the current design is a generator, rather than a function you call repeatedly, for my use cases I want a function to call repeatedly.
 For test cases, I'd just swap out Math.random with this deterministic thing.
 Harder to do with a generator

 TAB: the non-determinancy of the call is exactly what I'm worried about, which is why I want instance-based

-KGS: I wouldn't want this on a web page
+KG: I wouldn't want this on a web page

 TAB: To replace Math.random, you can just sub in `Math.seededRandoms().next`.